abcsFrederick/CHAMPAGNE/docs/guide/usage.md

 ## Installation

 For [Biowulf](#biowulf) users, CHAMPAGNE is installed in the `ccbrpipeliner` module.
-There's no need to perform any other installatin steps.
+There's no need to perform any other installation steps.

-If you'd like to run the pipeline in a different execution environment, take a look at [how to run the nextflow pipeline directly](nextflow.md).
+If you'd like to run the pipeline in a different execution environment, take a look at [how to run the nextflow pipeline directly](/nextflow.md).

 CHAMPAGNE depends on [Nextflow](https://www.nextflow.io/) version 25 or later and Singularity or Docker.